clasqm/QBASDOWN/test.md

 ```
 This is a block
-made with backticks ```
+fenced off with backticks (```)
 instead of tildes
 ```

-Don't try to mix the two styles of code boxes, it won't work.
+Don't try to mix the two styles of code boxes, even though that's just what I did above :-).
 If the one doesn't work for you, just try the other one.

 Tables follow the Github convention: an opening \| is required, as is a closing \|.